 - 92% in professional-level employment or graduate-level study within six months of graduating4

 - £3 million renovation of the Physics building, including teaching laboratories and study environments

 - Weekly, small group tutorials with academic staff

 - An experimental or theoretical project of up to 2 academic years duration on the MPhys degrees

-- Multi-million pound investment in electromagnetism, biomedical and astronomy research, plus a new Centre for Graphene science
+- Multi-million pound investment in electromagnetism, biomedical, astronomy and quantum materials research, plus a Centre for Graphene science

 - Opportunities to study abroad or take a salaried industrial placement year